 - actions by a remote channel that involves a risk (for example, logging in to certain apps or websites where you store certain sensitive information, or transactions that you can perform through your bank's app or website).

 However, the implementation of the strong authentication mechanism is not simple, as it entails major changes for the players involved (consumers, e-commerce, institutions).
-Thus, a period has been established at European level, until 31 December 2020Abre en ventana nueva, for payment service providers to adopt the necessary technology.
+Thus, a period has been established at European level, until 31 December 2020, for payment service providers to adopt the necessary technology.